plinder-org/plinder/docs/contribution/pipeline.md

     - `raw_entries/{two_char_code}/{pdb_id}/ligand_files/{asym_id}.sdf`
-  - The join step consolidates the per-entry parquets directly into `index/annotation_table.parquet` and the normalized chain rows into `index/entry_chains.parquet`.
+  - The join step consolidates the per-entry parquets directly into `index/annotation_table.parquet` and the normalized chain rows into `index/entry_chains.parquet`, including one normalized receptor-type label per protein or nucleic-acid chain.
 It also consolidates the exact source mmCIF revision once per PDB into `index/entry_sources.parquet`; construction-time validation is authoritative.